 Bull Terrier (Miniature)

-Miniature Bull Terriers are identical to their Bull Terrier ancestors in every way except for size.
-From 1866 when classes for Miniature Bull Terriers began, the classification was by weight.
-But in 1918, they were removed from the English Stud Book altogether.
-But in 1938, they were revived with a height, rather than a weight limit.
-So, the Miniature Bull Terrier we know today was created.
+Today, Miniature Bull Terriers are identical to their Bull Terrier ancestors in every way except for height.
+But this was not always the case.
+Historically, from 1866 when classes for Bull Terriers began, there were classifications by weight.
+This resulted in the now extinct Toy Bull Terriers which weighed under 12 lbs.
+But in 1918, they were removed from the English Stud Book and became extinct.
+In 1938, they were revived with a height limit rather than a weight limit.
+This created the Miniature Bull Terrier we know today.

-The Mini Bull developed after dog fights were prohibited by law, and rat pits were equally out of the question.
+A miniaturised Bull developed after dog fights were prohibited by law, and rat pits were equally out of the question.
 But although the Bull Terrier was popular as a companion for men, he was considered too quarrelsome to make him a desirable pet for the ladies!
-So England developed the Miniature Bull Terriers which, at first were differentiated by weight.
+So England developed small Bull Terriers which were differentiated by weight and called Toy Bull Terriers.

 History of the Miniature Bull Terrier in Australia